bhavya-tuteja/website/lesson/letslearn/learning_css.md

 <h1 class="heading-1">Heading1<h1>
 <h1 id="heading-1">Heading1<h1>
-class should be denote from .
+class should be denoted from . id should be denoted from #
-id should be denote from #
+We can add multiple classes in a document
-we can add multiple classes in a document we can use unique id in a document
+We can use unique id in a document

 <head>
     <link>